-- The applicant should submit the latest recordings of his/her recital (5 minutes minimum) in the format of high quality cassette, audio CD, VCD or DVD (preferably in NTSC format), MP3, or other computer audio files.
-The VCD or DVD must not be enhanced or edited.
-The applicant’s information should be clearly marked on the cover of cassette or disk — but no subtitles or logos that reveal any information about the applicant may appear within the image, or the submission will be forfeit.
-If the applicant has difficulty in fulfilling this request, please inform the Competition’s Organization Committee.
+- The applicant should submit a recent recording(s) of his/her recital (5 minutes minimum) in the format of audio (CD or MP3) or video (DVD or viewable online video link).
+NTSC DVD is preferred.
+The applicant’s information should be clearly marked on the cover of the disk.
+No subtitles or logos that reveal any information about the applicant may be displayed in the video.
+Otherwise, the submission will be invalid.
+If the applicant has difficulty in fulfilling this request, please contact the Competition’s Organizing Committee.

 - The above application materials should be sent to the Competition’s Organization Committee by registered mail.
 All application materials shall not be returned.

 Nonrefundable registration fee of US$120.
 Applications cannot be processed without payment.

 Accepted forms of payment include online payment, credit card, traveler’s check, or money orders.

 Please make your check payable to New Tang Dynasty Television, and write “Vocal Competition” on the check.

 For contestants who need an original (paper format) invitation letter for visa application, an additional US $50 fee is needed for USPS Priority Mail Express International shipping.
 Please check this option on the Registration Form.

 6. New Tang Dynasty Television is indemnified from any legal responsibility for any contestant who enters the U.S. with a visa for this Competition but does not appear at the Competition.